TheTezosCommunity/awesome-tezos/contributing.md

 -   Ensure you pull the latest changes prior to pushing a PR.
 -   This is an AWESOME list, not a general aggregator.
 Please don't be offended if your suggestion doesn't make the cut at this time.
 Feel free to suggest again later.
 -   If you add a new section to the outline, or you add a link to a previously empty section, add a link in the table of contents to that section.
+-   If this is your first contribution, don't forget to add yourself to Contributors with a link to your GitHub profile.
+No other personal links are allowed in this space.

 Thank you for your suggestions and contributions!